 Recurrent ulcerations progressively lead to osteomyelitis of both great toes.
 Sharon ultimately required amputation of both great toes.

-At the time of the discovery of osteomyelitis, Bill was status 4 weeks post kidney transplant.
-Many patients who require diabetic wound care are either in end stage renal failure or on dialysis.
-Bill's case though represented a special challenge in that the more we used antibiotics, the greater the chance that we would damage Bill's new kidney.
-Knowing that osteomyelitis cannot be treated with antibiotics alone, and requires surgical debridement, we immediately set Bill up for his surgery.
+At the time of the discovery of osteomyelitis, Bill was status 4 weeks post-kidney transplant.
+Many patients who require diabetic wound care are either in end-stage renal failure or on dialysis.
+Bill's case, though, represented a special challenge in that the more we used antibiotics, the greater the chance that we would damage Bill's new kidney.
+Knowing that osteomyelitis cannot be treated with antibiotics alone and requires surgical debridement, we immediately set Bill up for his surgery.
 We worked first hand with Bill's transplant specialist to be sure we protected the kidney where possible.

 Bill underwent a partial 5th metatarsal resection to debride osteomyelitis.
 The infected bone was resected and the wound packed and intentionally left open for 7 days.
 Once cultures proved no infection in the wound, Bill was taken back to the OR for secondary closure.
 He healed uneventfully and returned to his auto repair shop.
 The following images show Bill's 5th metatarsal resection.

-Most diabetic wounds will be associated with a puncture or violation of the skin.
-But this is not always the case.
+Most diabetic wounds will be associated with a puncture or violation of the skin, but this is not always the case.
 Case #4 describes a hematogenous (blood borne) infection of the foot in a diabetic.
 The source of the infection was a puncture wound of the arm.

 Jack is a 43 y/o male who presented to our practice from the ER.
 He had been admitted 6 weeks before when he noticed red streaks on his leg.
-Jack's wife described that he become disoriented.
+Jack's wife described that he had become disoriented.
 She brought him to the ER for a suspected infection.
-When we picked up Jack's case, he had been poorly monitored and on IV Vancomycin for 6 weeks.
+When we picked up Jack's case, he had been poorly-monitored and on IV Vancomycin for 6 weeks.
 His labs and blood studies had not been monitored.